Universal-Basic-Compute/serenissima/backend/docs/ais.md

 **Implementation**: `backend/ais/buildbuildings.py`
 **Schedule**: Daily at 8:00 PM UTC

-AI users actively develop lands they own by constructing buildings:
+AI citizens actively develop lands they own by constructing buildings:

 #### Process:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it checks:
+2. For each AI citizen, it checks:
    - Their current compute balance
    - Lands they own
    - Existing buildings on those lands
    - Available building points on each land

-3. For each land with available building points, AI users will:
+3. For each land with available building points, AI citizens will:
    - Evaluate which building types can fit within the remaining points
    - Prioritize buildings with higher income potential
    - Construct buildings if they have sufficient compute (at least twice the building cost)

 4. When a building is constructed:
-   - The AI user's compute balance is reduced by the building cost
+   - The AI citizen's compute balance is reduced by the building cost
    - A transaction record is created for the building purchase
    - The land owner (if different from the AI) receives a notification

-5. An admin notification is created with statistics about all building activity, showing the number of buildings constructed by each AI user
+5. An admin notification is created with statistics about all building activity, showing the number of buildings constructed by each AI citizen

 #### Economic Impact:

 The AI building construction system:
 - Encourages land development and efficient use of building points
 - Creates a more dynamic and visually interesting game world
-- Generates income for AI users through building operations
+- Generates income for AI citizens through building operations
 - Provides lease income to land owners (including other players)
 - Reduces the Vigesima Variabilis tax rate on developed lands